meteorshowers/hed/README.md

 * Add support for multi-gpu training for the edge detetion task.
 * Improve the performance to 0.782 in the original paper.
 * Add a gpu version of edge-eval code to accelerate the evaluation process.
+### source
+*To download the pretrained model, please click https://drive.google.com/open?id=1nvmTv69lpXOHbqTWQLY5nRzhGR7MTBrg.
+(This pretrained model is not the best model, just for communicating)
 ### Related Projects
 [1] <a href="https://github.com/s9xie/hed">HED</a>